Congress-Bundestag Youth Exchange: Young Professionals Exchange Program

-Young Vocationalists Exchange Program
+Vocational Scholarship Exchange Program

 This scholarship program sends graduating American high school seniors aged 18–19 (some with a vocational specializations and some from regular high schools) to Germany for two months of intensive language training followed by ten months of practical training and schooling in their field of interest.
 The first two months are spent with the group in Bonn, Germany, where the students live with host families and attend a German language school and cultural excursions.
 The following ten months are spent apart from the exchange group, where students live with host families in various cities or regions of Germany preassigned by the program.
-Depending on language proficiency and professional fields of interest, the students attend some sort of school (normal high school or other) for up to five months.
+Until the end of the year, students go to a German school.
+These can include Gymnasiums, Realschules, or depending on one's German speaking level, continuing language school elsewhere.
 By February, all the students start internships in their particular field of interest.
 The students may find their own internships, or can ask for help from their host families and/or area representatives.
 These selections are based on the location of various area representatives and the availability of specific fields of internships in those locations.
-Students also participate in two seminars held in Berlin: a mid-term seminar (with fellow vocational program students) and a re-entry seminar (with all fellow CBYX program participants).
+Students also participate in four seminars: a pre-departure seminar in Washington D.C., a mid-term seminar in Weimar, (with fellow vocational program students) a concluding seminar in Berlin, and a re-entry seminar in Washington D.C. (with all fellow CBYX program participants).
 Prior German language skills are not required.
 Nacel Open Door recruits and selects participants for this exchange and administers the program.
+Open Door International provides services to the students once they are in Germany.